The Board

 Director

-John is a native of Perth but has lived in Aviemore for over 25 years and is currently chair of the Aviemore and Vicinity Community Council.
+John is a native of Perth but having lived in Aviemore for over 30 years and worked throughout the Highlands, has a thorough knowledge of the area and its communities.

 John Nethercott